 Students must make-up missed lab, simulation, and clinical experiences and may not decline the make-up experience identified.
 Students may risk failing the course for nonattendance.
-Students must submit any associated assignments with the make-up to the Learning Management System classroom within the designated time frame given for completing the make-up work.
+Students must submit any associated assignments with the makeup to the Learning Management System classroom within the designated time frame given for completing the make-up work.

 If a student absence does not meet the above criteria it is considered unexcused and could result in failing the course and referral to the Professional Practices Committee.
-Students will lose all points associated with participation and assignments for the missed clinical, simulation, or lab but will have to complete the make-up in order to progress in their course and in the program.
+Students will have to complete the clinical, lab, or simulation make-up assignments in order to progress in their course and in the program.